 Managing your money can be one of the most challenging aspects of being a business owner.
 This is especially true if you’re used to working at a 9-5 job.

-Even if you didn’t earn as much as you would like at your job, it’s comforting to know you’ll receive a consistent paycheck every two weeks.
+Even if you didn’t earn as much as you would have liked at your job, it was comforting to know you’d receive a consistent paycheck every two weeks.
 And your employer took care of things like health insurance, disability insurance, and taxes for you.

 8 Money Management Tips for Solopreneurs

 If money is a frustrating and confusing topic for you then I get it.
-None of us were taught how to manage our money in school or learned the logistics of managing a business.
+A section on personal finance tips unfortunately isn’t a part of the school curriculum.
+It’s why none of us were taught how to manage our money in school or learned the logistics of managing a business.

 Fortunately, personal finance is a skill that can be learned over time.
+And it’s an especially crucial one to have, for every business owner, big or small.
 Here are eight actionable steps to get you started:

 1. Save up at least three months of expenses